kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### addAllRecords

 Adds multiple records to an app.
-This method can add over 100 records.
+This method can add unlimited number of records.
 This method could throw `KintoneAllRecordsError` if an error occurred.
 Please see [KintoneAllRecordsError](errorHandling.md#KintoneAllRecordsError).
+:warning: **Rollback can be performed on each block of 2000 records.**

 #### Parameters